Doctorate in Clinical Psychology

 If you need support to access our selection procedure or feel that any aspect of our process would put you at a disadvantage, we will work with you to mitigate these issues and ensure that you are given a fair opportunity to show your potential.
 Please contact us and we can talk through your options.

 While many applicants to our programme are fortunate enough to have had access to extensive education and employment, some individuals who have significant potential and are well suited to the programme have not and may never be able to do so.
 As we want everyone to be assessed on a fair basis, we use a short-listing test rather than looking at the application which emphasises experience and years in extended education.
 Evidence also shows that application forms are a very poor predictor of job performance.
 Our approach means using short-listing processes which have substantial evidence to indicate the test will predict performance on both the programme and in a complex job role once qualified.

-We review our procedures in depth each year and so to ensure you are up-to-date with the process for this year, please check our website.
+We review our procedures in depth each year and so to ensure you are up-to-date with the selection process for this year, please check our website.
 Our site will always have the most recent changes and we update it throughout the admissions process to ensure you are well informed.

 For details on our course structure, please see the online handbook on our website.

 Please note that the programme does not consider the AP(E)L credit system.

-For details on the support our trainees can access, please see the online handbook on our website.
+For details on the support our trainees can access, please see the support section of our online handbook on our website.

-A full staff list is also available on our website.
+Also, a full staff list is available on our website.